Predoctoral Training Grants

 The Sackler School and institutions on the Health Sciences Campus of Tufts University provide training opportunities through a number of NIH-supported training grants.
 The majority of these are affiliated with particular graduate programs and predoctoral trainees are typically appointed to these programs after matriculating at the Sackler School.
-In some cases, both predoctoral and postdoctoral trainees can be supported by the same mechanism.

 NIH-funded Predoctoral Training Programs